meltano/meltano/docs/src/docs/fundamentals.md

 ## Table

 A Table relates to a table in a database.
 It defines a direct link to a table in the database.
-In addition, it also defines and contains columns and aggregates so you can select which you want to show.
+In adition, it also defines and contains columns and aggregates so you can sdelect which you want to show.

 It can be identified by the file naming schema: `table-name.table.m5o` and should be stored in the `/tables` directory.

 ## Design

 An Design maps multiple tables together via joins.
 It points to many tables by names and can also add filters.
+At a high level, it does the following:

+1. Takes selected columns to generate SQL from the `.m5oc` file
+1. Runs the SQL query
+1. Outputs the desired graph

 In addition, it is the file that you'd use to do the actual analysis because it defines the relationship between the tables.